xcapit/offline-wallet-cardano/README.md

 ---

-### 1. Creation of Community Vouchers
+### 1. Converting Community UTxO to Escrowed Funds

 **Context**: NGO allocates funds to a community.
 - ADA is locked into a community UTxO managed by the LTW service (fund custodian).
 - This UTxO requires only the LTW service control key (no smart contract).
-- LTW Service subdivides the UTxO into individual voucher UTxOs, each locked with a Validator script.
+- LTW Service subdivides the UTxO into individual script-locked UTxOs, each governed by a Validator script.

 #### 1.1 Late Claim (via LTW Service)
 **Context**: Funds not consumed before expiry.